bruigtp/flowchart-an-R-package-for-creating-participant-flow-diagrams-integrated-with-tidyverse/README.md

  <a href="https://bruigtp.github.io/flowchart/"><img src="WWW/flowchart.png" align="left" height="150" alt="flowchart website" /></a>

 This is a repository containing all the code and all the slides of the presentation about the R {flowchart} package.
+The slides can be visited in: https://bruigtp.github.io/flowchart-an-R-package-for-creating-participant-flow-diagrams-integrated-with-tidyverse/flowchart_presentation.html#/title-slide

 The package can be found in this GitHub repository: